Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 We can now iterate the state evolution equation~\eqref{eq:se-P1} with a given noise level $\Delta(\nu, \tau)$ until convergence and then compute the $\mse$ corresponding to that fixed point.
 The fixed point we converge to reveals information about the performance of the AMP algorithm.
-We plot the results on the left-hand side of Fig.~\ref{fig:amp-vs-se_P1} for two different \emph{initialisations} of the algorithm.
+We plot the results on the left-hand side of \cref{fig:amp-vs-se_hf} for the two different \emph{initialisations} of the algorithm: in blue, we plot the $\mse$ obtained by iterating SE starting with an \emph{random initialisation}